JonDameron/TempoEstimator/README.md

 The output file name will match that of the input, with extension ".TEMPO.wav" instead of ".wav".

+Sample audio input files are available in the "sample_input" directory.
+All provided songs are in the US public domain.
+See included text file in "sample_input".

 Source Code Notes
 -----------------